mr-adityeah/The-Sparks-Foundation-Task1/README.md

 <b>
 Predict the percentage of a student based on the number of study hours.
 <td>This is a simple linear regression task as it involves just 2 variables.</td>
-<td>I had shown the predicted score if a student studies for 9.25 hrs/day.</td>
+I had shown the predicted score if a student studies for 9.25 hrs/day.
 </b>